solegalli/trainindatablog/_posts/2022-08-16-lasso-feature-selection-with-python.md

         True,  True, False])
 ```

-We can identify the names of the set of features that will be removed like this:
+We can find the names of the set of features that will be removed like this:

 ```
 removed_feats = X_train.columns[(sel_.estimator_.coef_ == 0).ravel().tolist()]
 ```

-If we execute removed_feats we obtain the following array with the features that will be removed:
+If we execute `removed_feats` we obtain the following array with the features that will be removed:

 ```
 Index(['mean radius', 'mean perimeter', 'mean area', 'mean smoothness',